Why is Malta’s lifestyle so appealing?

 Malta offers a direct connection to the closest mainland, Pozzallo in Sicily, via a catamaran operated by Virtu Ferries.
 The whole ferry trip takes approximately 90 minutes.
 Other sea transports include other ferries and cruise ship companies for to and fro travel to Malta.
 There is also an internal ferry that connected the two islands of Malta and Gozo provided by the Gozo Channel Company Ltd. Comino can be reached by privately operated boats from Malta.

-- Specialised local markets are organised on Sundays in different localities around the islands.
+- Specialized local markets are organized on Sundays in different localities around the islands;

 - Malta follows the EU rules on pet travel and adopts the PETS Scheme.
 There are a number of veterinary clinics in Malta including 24-hour emergency service.

-If you are thinking about moving to Malta, the next step is to look at the property for sale in Malta.
+If you are thinking about moving to Malta, the next step is to look at a property for sale in Malta.
 You can choose from a wide range of properties, depending on your style and budget, such as farmhouses, villas, houses, apartments, townhouses, and others.
-Whether you are looking for buying or renting, Century 21 can help you in this journey.
+Whether you are looking for buying or renting, CENTURY 21 can help you in this journey.